Kelio and GDPR

 Kelio Time and Attendance, HR management and Access Control have been designed to assist organisations in complying with GDPR, by defining a framework for processing and protecting staff personal data.

 Article 25.1: Privacy by Design consists of taking into account rights and obligations concerning personal data from the moment a processing activity is created or modified, and taking proactive measures to prevent any incidents relating to breach of privacy.

-Mandatory data input fields restricted to those fields essential for the processing of an employee's contract.
-To comply with the right to consent (opt-in), and to avoid optional data being input without the consent of data subjects, the configuration of Kelio user profiles can disallow the input of optional data.
+Mandatory data input fields restricted to the fields essential for the processing of an employee's contract.
+To comply with the right to consent (opt-in), and to avoid optional data being input without the consent of data subjects, configuration of Kelio user profiles can disallow the input of optional data.

-Ultra-precise management of user rights, allowing for the assignment of hyper-customised rights and the communication of relevant data to authorised persons only (assignment of rights by profile, by individual, by reason type, by data field, etc.).
-By default, the software proposes restricted access rights.
+Ultra-precise management of user rights, enabling the assignment of highly customised rights and the communication of relevant data to authorised persons only (assignment of rights by profile, by individual, by reason, by data field, etc.).
+By default, the software offers restricted access rights.
 Kelio allows you to give individual employees read-only or edit access to their HR file, for example.

 "Privacy by default" in Kelio